istio/istio.io/content/en/docs/ambient/install/helm/all-in-one/index.md

 {{< warning >}}
-Note that if you install everything as part of this wrapper chart, you can only upgrade or uninstall ambient via this wrapper chart - you cannot upgrade or uninstall subcomponents individually.
+Note that if you install everything as part of this wrapper chart, you can only upgrade or uninstall ambient via this wrapper chart - you cannot upgrade or uninstall sub-components individually.
 {{< /warning >}}

 {{< text syntax=bash snip_id=install_ambient_aio >}}